 - Continue along the loading dock side of a well-worn warehouse.
-By this time I'm hearing a few bands practicing: first a thrash metal outfit; then, as I turn the corner, a funk/soul band.
+By this time you're hearing a few bands practicing: first a thrash metal outfit; then, as you turn the corner, a funk/soul band.

-- I know the key code, so I push right in.
+- You know the key code, so I push right in.
 More flyers are stuck to the bulletin board inside: guitarists wanted, bikes and amplifiers for sale - cheap.

-- I walk past rehearsal spaces and artist studios, until I reach another locked door.
-I'm here.
+- You walk past rehearsal spaces and artist studios, until you reach another locked door.
+You're here.

 - Inside, it smells like scorched wood.
 A half dozen people are usually scattered about: a few guys standing next to the laser cutter (which accounts for the burnt wood smell); the rest are hunched over cafeteria tables, tinkering with laptops and breadboards bristling with wires and blinking lights.